Agnos-Cloud/Agnos-Cloud/README.md

 A component  can be created from an HTTP server, a Docker image, a Git repo, or a local folder.

+A component can have persistent storage.

-A component can implement an interface
+A component can implement an interface.

+A component can expose a home page used to show overviews (e.g. components for logging, monitoring, and alerting)

 ### Referencing a Service